DANA-Laboratory/ThermodynamicsTable.jl/README.md

 - **"LiquidsDensities"**

-  Return value: Densities of Inorganic and Organic Liquids in mol/dm3 (C1,C2,C3,C4,Tmin,Tmax)
+  Densities of Inorganic and Organic Liquids in mol/dm3 for chemical specified by *chemicalname*

+  Return value:
+  (C1, C2, C3, C4, Tmin, Tmax)

+  Note:
   Except for o-terphenyl and water, liquid density ρ is calculated by `ρ=C1/(C2^(1+(1-T/C3)^C4))`

   Where ρ is in mol/dm3 and T is in K. The pressure is equal to the vapor pressure for pressures greater than 1 atm and equal to 1 atm when the vapor pressure is less than 1 atm.